mayank2295/AI-HealthCare-Chatbot/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to reach out to [Shaurya Verma](https://github.com/shauryaverma03).
+If you have any questions or need further assistance, feel free to reach out to [Mayank gupta](https://github.com/mayank2295).

 ## License